SORTEE-Github-Hackathon/manuscript/README.md

-# Automated scholarly manuscripts on GitHub
+# Working title: Not just for programmers: A friendly guide on the versatility of GitHub

 <!-- usage note: edit the H1 title above to personalize the manuscript -->